UX Researchers

 Themes across 5 human sessions:

-Every participant hesitated at the workspace setup
+Every participant said the summary at the end

-Transcripts: candor.sh/studies/ux-onboarding-2024/transcripts
+Transcripts: study/coach-eval/transcripts

 Learn more about Voice Interviews β†’